rexkoh425/tp/docs/UserGuide.md

 ## Introduction

-Clirental is a CLI-based application which allows car rental companies to track their customers , cars and rental transactions.
+Clirental is a CLI-based application which allows car rental companies to track their customers, cars and rental transactions.

 ## Quick Start

 1. Ensure that you have Java 17 or above installed.
 2. Download the latest version of `CliRental` from [here](https://github.com/AY2425S1-CS2113-T11-3/tp/releases).

+---
 ## File saving

 `Customer , Transaction and Car` data will be saved on their respective files under `data` directory.